ppy/osu-wiki/news/2023/2023-11-18-new-featured-artist-you.md

 You should head to [**you**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/389) where you can find beatmap templates for all of **you**'s tracks!
 If "you" still looks like a real word to you by now, then you clearly haven't read "you" enough times.

 In case you forgot, there's a batch of [**Featured Artist playlists** in osu!(lazer)](/wiki/People/Featured_Artists/Featured_Artist_playlists) running right now!
-You have a week til score submission closes, so do what you have to do.
+You have a week 'til score submission closes, so do what you have to do.

 And of course, another artist is on the way next week!
 Stay tuned.